High School Athletics Program

 We offer OSAA varsity teams in 19 sports and also JV and JV2 teams in many of these 19 sports.
 The sports include volleyball, boys and girls cross-country, boys and girls soccer, football, boys and girls basketball, boys and girls swimming, dance, baseball, softball, boys and girls tennis, boys and girls golf, and boys and girls track and field.
 We also offer boys lacrosse as a club sport.

-Valley was also recently selected as the Oregon Athletic Coaches Association top 3A athletics program for 2011-12.
+Valley was also selected as the Oregon Athletic Coaches Association top 3A athletics program for 2011-12.
 This honor is voted on and presented by coaches at the 3A level in Oregon.

 Valley Catholic High School has a no-cut policy in athletics meaning all students can participate on an athletic team.
 Because of our no-cut policy we do not offer CYO sports at the high school level.
 Playing time and participation on the varsity teams is at the head coach’s discretion.